Do You Need an SEO Writing Certification to Get Better Jobs?

 Why SEO writing certificates won’t get you the gig - but what will instead.

 In this post, let’s talk about SEO writing certifications and if they are needed in your career.
-We’ll explore some common FAQs about SEO writing certificates so you can take the best next steps.

-We’ll also talk about some alternatives to SEO writing certificates if you decide that’s the better option for you.
+We’ll also talk about some alternatives to SEO writing certificates, if you decide that’s the better option for you.

 Where Do You Get an SEO Writing Certificate?

-Who Is in Charge of SEO Writing Certifications?
+Who’s in Charge of SEO Writing Certifications?

 There is currently no universal regulatory body for SEO certifications, let alone SEO writer certifications.
-There is no organization that makes sure people who say they are SEO-certified writers are indeed certified, unlike other professionals such as doctors, dietitians, psychiatrists and the like.
+Unlike other professionals like doctors, dietitians and psychiatrists…

-If an SEO-certified writer ends up underperforming or doesn’t know what they’re doing, they face minimal consequences outside of a dissatisfied client.
-But otherwise, they’d still be able to land jobs and continue working.
+If an SEO-certified writer ends up underperforming or doesn’t know what they’re doing, they face minimal consequences (outside of a dissatisfied client).

 There is no state or federal agency to mandate that SEO writers maintain their credentials.
 (In fact, there are no real SEO writing credentials.)
-They don’t have continuing education requirements or mandatory fees that must be paid in order to keep an active license.
+They also don’t have continuing education requirements or mandatory fees that must be paid in order to keep an active license.

 With no regulatory body to provide oversight of SEO certifications, many courses have taken it upon themselves to offer SEO writing certificates once a student completes the course.
-However, these SEO certifications simply indicate that someone has completed a course.

-It doesn’t mean that someone is a good or experienced SEO writer whatsoever.
+Having an SEO certificate doesn’t mean that someone is a good or experienced SEO writer whatsoever.
 It’s not like a degree from an accredited college.

 What Does an SEO Writing Certificate Prove?

 Whenever you cold pitch, send a proposal or fill out an application, you want to make sure you appear competitive and better than anyone else who is vying for that same job.
-So, will an SEO writing certificate prove that you’re the best candidate?
-What if another writer has more SEO certifications than you?

 You might think you should have an SEO certificate too.
+But here’s the thing:

-But here’s the thing: When you get an SEO writing certificate from a course, all it proves is that you completed the course.
-It does not prove that you can actually write SEO that will perform.
-And it definitely does not prove that you have SEO experience under your belt.
+When you get an SEO writing certificate from a course, all it proves is that you completed the course.

 Won’t a Certificate Make Me Stand Out When Applying to SEO Writing Jobs?

 So, if you want to get by writing for completely inexperienced clients who don’t know a thing about SEO, an SEO writing certificate may sway them to hire you.
-However, if you’re hoping to make a successful career as an SEO writer - and want to work for amazing, high-impact companies - you’ll want to make sure you have way more than a certificate in your toolbelt.
+However, if you’re hoping to make a successful career as an SEO writer — and want to work for amazing, high-impact companies — make sure you have way more than a certificate in your toolbelt.

 How Can I Prove My SEO Skills to Potential Clients?

-What if you currently don’t have any experience and no clients right now?
-No problem!
-Here are ways you can create SEO work - assuming you know what you’re doing - even without having your first client yet.
+Here are ways you can create SEO work — assuming you know what you’re doing — even without having your first client yet.

 How to Gain SEO Experience with No Clients: